TakaHoribe/autoware.iv.universe/src/map/map_loader/README.md

 ### How to run

-`rosrun map_file pointcloud_map_loader path/to/pointcloud1.pcd path/to/pointcloud2.pcd ...`
+`rosrun map_loader pointcloud_map_loader path/to/pointcloud1.pcd path/to/pointcloud2.pcd ...`

 ### Published Topics